noru200517/ComputerGraphicsGo-/README.md

 # ComputerGraphicsGo-
 Hail Computer Graphics!

-This is a repository for my CG course, and it serve as my git practice as well.
+This is a repository for my CG course, and it serves as my git practice as well.

 ------